jeffswartz/learning-opentok-android-original/README.md

 * *archiving* -- This branch shows you how to record the session.

-* *signaling.step-1* -- This branch shows you how to use the OpenTok signaling API to implement text chat.
+* *signaling.step-1* -- This branch shows you how to use the OpenTok signaling API.

-* *signaling.step-2* -- This branch shows you how to use the OpenTok signaling API to implement text chat.
+* *signaling.step-2* -- This branch shows you how to impliment text chat using the OpenTok signaling API.

-* *signaling.step-3* -- This branch shows you how to use the OpenTok signaling API to implement text chat.
+* *signaling.step-3* -- This branch adds some UI improvements for the text chat feature.

 You will also need to clone the OpenTok PHP Getting Started repo and run its code on a PHP-enabled web server.
 See the next section for more information.